-In July 2021, the Company made a new investment in Podak Tien-Ho Technology Co., Ltd. The company is primarily engaged in international trade and the wholesale and retail of precision instruments.
-As of both December 31, 2024 and 2023, the initial investment cost in this company was NTD 2,700 thousand and the Company holds a 45% stake.
+In July 2021, the Group made a new investment in Podak Tien-Ho Technology Co., Ltd. and holds a 45% stake.
+The company is primarily engaged in international trade and the wholesale and retail of precision instruments.
+As of both December 31, 2024 and 2023, the initial investment cost in this company was NTD 2,700 thousand.
 Please refer to Note 7 for related transaction information.